Film and television adaptations of video games: 1994–2001: Mainstream breakthrough

-2001–2017: Expansion and fluctuations
+2001–2016: Expansion and fluctuations

 Uwe Boll (pictured in 2016) directed several film adaptations of video games that were panned by critics and considered among the worst films ever made.

 Video game film adaptations in Hollywood gained notoriety during this period due to large number of films drew polarized or panned response, which falls irregularly to generate revenue equivalent to their production budget.
 For example: Final Fantasy: The Spirits Within encompassed a budget of $137 million, clocked in at a total of $85.1 million becoming one of the lowest revenue-generating adaptations of video games, which results in a box office failure led to the defunct of Square Pictures and departure of Hironobu Sakaguchi, the only film for a studio ever existed before the demise in the following year.
 Other notable failures include Street Fighter: The Legend of Chun-Li (2009), BloodRayne (2005), Far Cry (2008), and In the Name of the King: A Dungeon Siege Tale (2007), each earning a net loss of over $20 million with In the Name of the King reaching a total loss of $47 million.

 Filmmakers like Uwe Boll, a German writer, director, and producer whose works include House of the Dead, Alone in the Dark, and Postal, all of which were almost universally panned by critics and are considered among the worst films ever made.
 Major game developers, including Hideo Kojima and Blizzard Entertainment, refused to allow Boll from adapting their games into film.

 Paul W. S. Anderson remains his reputation as a polarizing filmmaker towards adaptations of video games but still considered moderate success, particularly the Resident Evil series (2002–2016).
-Some of the more successful film adaptations during this time include Silent Hill (2006), Prince of Persia: The Sands of Time (2010), The Angry Birds Movie and Warcraft (both 2016).
+Some of the more successful film adaptations during this time include Silent Hill (2006), Hitman (2007), Prince of Persia: The Sands of Time (2010), Need for Speed (2014), The Angry Birds Movie, Assassin's Creed and Warcraft (all three of 2016).

 Japanese animation industry expands adaptations of video games with more distinct, controversial genres and themes, particularly visual novels.
 These included Kanon (2006–2007), Higurashi: When They Cry (2006–2013), Fate/stay night (2006–2015), Clannad (2007–2009) and Steins;Gate (2011–2014).
 Despite its success of anime adaptations of video games, Yosuga no Sora and School Days, both based on eroge, were highly controversial at the time due to its graphic depiction of sexual content, violence and varied of subject matter (e.g. incest and teenage sexuality).